pknminor/ossify/README.md

 # ossify

 Ossify, your Spotify listening companion, eases the *tedium* of music discovery and recollection.
-The idea is to automate the RJ experience and keep track of what you had listened to.
+The idea is to automate the RJ(Radio Jockey) experience and keep track of what you had listened to.

 Change songs after *X* seconds, get artist and song information via audio.